 - Our healthcare workers have been fully supplied with highly effective personal protective equipment (PPE) and trained in its use in order to protect our patients and themselves.
 We are also requiring employees to be vaccinated against COVID-19.

-- In the hospital and in our clinics, we have dedicated spaces for treating coronavirus cases that are separate from the general patient population.
+- We have dedicated spaces for treating coronavirus cases that are separate from the general patient population.

 - Staff, patients and visitors are required to participate in universal masking to help prevent the spread of COVID-19.